edwardkarak/craigslist-repost/README.md

 ### Step 2: Set Up Calendar Event

 1. Open **Calendar** app
-2. Create a new event
+2. Create a new event.
+Set the start time of the event to the time (ex: 7:30 AM) you want the reposting to happen.
+The end time doesn't matter, so you can set it to any time after the start time.
 3. Set the event to repeat at your desired interval (e.g., daily, weekly)
 4. In the event details, click **"Add Alert"**
 5. Choose **"Custom"** and select **"Open File"**